 Cap – An upper limit, or cap, preset on the index-linked interest rate.
 This is the maximum rate of interest the annuity will earn; note not all annuities have a cap rate.

 Floor – The minimum index-linked interest rate that you will earn.
 The most common floor is 0%.
-It assures that even if the index decreases in value, the index-linked interest that you earn will be zero and not negative.
+It assures that even if the index decreases in value, the credited interest that you earn will be zero and not negative.
 Not all fixed index annuities have a stated floor, but they all have a guaranteed minimum value.

-Interest compounding – It’s important to know whether your annuity pays a compound or simple interest during a term.
+Interest compounding – It’s important to know whether your annuity pays a compound or simple interest rate during a term.
 While you may earn less from an annuity that pays simple interest, it may have other features you want, such as a higher participation rate.

 Certain fixed index annuities come with surrender periods, or a specific period when withdrawals come with penalties.
 Surrender periods often last for 10 years.
 Moreover, sometimes an average of an index’s value is used instead of the index’s actual value for calculations.